 With that kind of figure, if you’re not all over Pinterest, you’re seriously missing out.
 However, if you’re new to Pinterest it’s quite likely you’re completely in the dark and unsure as to how to use it.
 Read on to find out how I use Pinterest to increase view blog views.

 Pinterest opposes Instagram where board views are more important than your follow count.

 Pinterest is basically a giant search engine – millions of people around the world are searching online for various things all day, every day.
 When I’m looking for something specific myself, I’ll often go straight to Pinterest instead of searching on Google.
 I’ll then click-through to the article or store directly from a pin.
 With this in mind, if you’re using Pinterest to its full potential, you too can get those click-throughs to your blog.
 I’ve seen an increase in traffic to my blog directly from Pinterest which now accounts for 21% of my monthly blog views.

 I’m often asked how I grew my monthly board views from a standing start of 3.5K to 157K, (and now more than 300k) in a matter of weeks.
-Well, simply put – I made a concerted effort and since you’re here to find out how, read on to see what I’ve been doing.
+Well, simply put – I made a concerted effort and since you’re here to find out how, let’s get straight into it.

 Starting with the obvious…

 If you have a blog and intend on using Pinterest in conjunction with it, switching to a business account is a must.
 It’s easy, log in to your Pinterest account on your PC and just follow the instructions which will guide you through the process.
 Once done, you’ll have access to your pin analytics, Rich Pins and that all-important monthly unique board views number displayed on your page – (see mine below).